-Activation of cortical type 2 cannabinoid receptors ameliorates ischemic brain injuryFebruary 21st, 2013 in Medical research /
+Activation of cortical type 2 cannabinoid receptors ameliorates ischemic brain injuryFebruary 21, 2013 in Medicine & Health / Medical research

 A new study published in the March issue of The American Journal of Pathology suggests that cortical type 2 cannabinoid (CB2) receptors might serve as potential therapeutic targets for cerebral ischemia.